naazarchiik/FInalProjectDesignPatterns/README.md

 In this case, the [Block](./ClassLibraryForTetris/Block.cs) class is an abstract base class that defines the general algorithm for how blocks work in the Tetris game.
 It contains methods such as [RotateCW, RotateCCW, Move, Reset](./ClassLibraryForTetris/Block.cs#L27-L57) and is used to handle rotating, moving and resetting blocks.
 Each concrete type of block (such as [IBlock](./ClassLibraryForTetris/Blocks/Iblock.cs)) is a subclass of Block and overrides abstract methods and properties of the base class, such as [Tiles](./ClassLibraryForTetris/Blocks/Iblock.cs#L5-L11) and [StartOffset](./ClassLibraryForTetris/Blocks/Iblock.cs#L14).
 This allows each block type to have its own starting coordinates and describe its own unique tiles for each rotation.

+## Refactoring Techniques

+### Extract Method

+Methods such as [Draw, DrawGrid, DrawBlock, DrawNextBlock, DrawHoldBlock, DrawGhostBlock](./Tetris/MainWindow.xaml.cs#L96-L155) are extracted to handle specific graphical representations in the game.
+Extracting these methods helps keep the code cleaner and more structured.

+### Extract Superclass

+This technique involves extracting common behavior from multiple classes into a superclass.
+The [Block](./ClassLibraryForTetris/Block.cs) class serves as a superclass for various block types (e.g., IBlock, JBlock, etc.), demonstrating this refactoring technique.

+### Move Method

+This technique involves moving methods between classes to better encapsulate behavior.
+For instance, methods like [RotateCW, RotateCCW, Move, and Reset](./ClassLibraryForTetris/Block.cs#L27-L57) in the Block class encapsulate block-specific behavior and are moved into the Block class hierarchy.

+### Extract Interface
+This technique involves extracting interfaces from classes to define common behavior.
+The Block class could potentially be extracted into an interface if multiple types of blocks need to share common behavior.